 by Michael J. Nilsson, Ph.D.

 Experimental Psychologist, House Ear Institute

-NOTE: The following article was prepared by Dr. Nilsson especially for this website.
+NOTE: The following article was prepared by Dr. Nilsson specifically for this website.
 You will find more information regarding hearing loss at the House Ear Institute website.

 Traditional concerns about noise induced hearing loss have focused on industrial settings with continuous, high levels of noise.
 Much progress has been made in reducing noise levels and noise exposure, but additional high volume settings deserve attention when attempting to prevent noise induced hearing loss.
 Audio engineers and musicians are frequently exposed to sound levels that exceed recommended levels, but little information is available discussing the dangers associated with these professions.
 Below is some pertinent information regarding noise exposure concerns for audio engineers and performers.